8 main forms:

 Mechanism of CC

 Initially it will corrode uniformly.
 After some time, crevice becomes depleted with oxygen due to restricted convection.
 Now the crevice becomes the anode.
-As the anode area is much smaller compared to cathode, corrosion will be severe.
+Becasue of area effect, corrosion will be severe.